sandeep-revilla/CNN/README.md

 * Do NOT upload your `kaggle.json` file (contains API credentials)
 * Ensure compliance with the dataset license before reuse
+* This project must not be used for clinical or diagnostic purposes

 ---

 ## 💡 Future Improvements

-* Improve accuracy using advanced architectures (ResNet, EfficientNet)
+* Improve accuracy using advanced architectures (ResNet, EfficientNet, ViT)
+* Implement **data balancing techniques** for better generalization
 * Deploy as a web application
 * Add explainability (Grad-CAM visualization)
+* Explore semi-supervised learning approaches

 ---

 ## 🤝 Acknowledgements

 * Kaggle for providing the dataset
+* Authors of the referenced research paper for their contributions to the field
 * Open-source community for learning resources

 ---